<extended-by> Extended-by Model

-The <extended-by> element names a JATS extension or superset that the document claims to be following.
+The <extended-by> element names a JATS extension (typically a superset) that a document claims to be following.
 The content of <extended-by> may be a name, such as “taxpub”, or a URI.
 The element is repeatable so that more than one extension can be claimed.

 To provide a more complete in-the-XML description of the tag set associated with a document, JATS 1.3 added a Processing Metadata element (<processing-meta>).
 A <processing-meta> names (through attributes) the tag set, table model, and MathML options a document follows and (through elements) some of the modeling restrictions or extensions the document claims to follow.

 Processing Metadata is not considered to be part of the content of an article, or part of the metadata for citing an article; it is metadata about how the XML is constructed — not about how the article is structured.
 This metadata is information at the “file level” and thus not part of <article-meta>, but inside the article as a peer to <front>, which is the article and journal metadata container in JATS.

 - New processing metadata container element (<processing-meta>) was added to the models of <article>, <sub-article>, and <response> as a child element, the peer of <front> and <front-stub>.